 …some infants have an underdeveloped medulla, and some infants have an underdeveloped 5HT system.
 And when they have an upper respiratory infection, or are given vaccinations, this causes the production of a range of cytokines in the infant’s body that crosses the blood-brain barrier through an active mechanism and it suppresses the activity of the medulla and — it surpasses the activity of the hypothalamus and — which is what induces a fever, after vaccination, it suppressed the 5HT system and this is what can induce SIDS in infants.

 I hope some of our science bloggers go deeper into the scientific aspects of Dr. Miller’s claims.
-If not, or maybe even if yes, I will follow up with an interview with a pathologist.

 In the meantime, I would point out that Dr. Miller has made his cytokine claims in many National Childhood Vaccine Injury Compensation Program (NVICP, or “the vaccine court”). cases.
 Aside from one case, Boatmon, his theories have never been accepted, because experts who actually write about cytokines pointed out the lack of evidence behind them and the evidence against a link between vaccines and SIDS.
 That one decision, Boatmon, was correctly overturned on appeal – because it was very badly reasoned, scientifically and on the facts.